dukealf/Lottery-DApp/README.txt

 Demo:
 I use a Jupyter Notebook to demonstrate functionality.
 Open the notebook lottery_demo.ipynb and run the cells in order while follwoing the comments.
 The blockchain I use to deploy and test the contract is eth-tester.
 This supports the PyEVM backend, which is a full Ethereum implementation in Python.
 I interact with PyEVM using Web3.
 Eth-tester will automatically be set to interact with PyEVM.

-pip install web3[tester] installs Web3.py, eth-tester, and PyEVM
+pip install web3[tester]

+this installs Web3.py, eth-tester, and PyEVM

 Sources:
 My references and other notes can be seen at the end of the Jupyter Notebook.